kalariashubh/POC-3/README.md

-**POC 3**
+# POC 3

--> Extract customized rebar shape not available in library.
+## Extract customized rebar shape not available in library.
 User may select the object for extraction from any one of PDF/Image/DWG file.